BitCurator/bitcurator-access-redaction/README.md

 ```shell
 $ pip install -e .
 ```
-* PIP will create a executable script here: /home/youruser/.local/bin/sredact
+* PIP will create a executable script here: /home/youruser/.local/bin/redact-cli

-* If sredact is not on your PATH, you can add it temporarily:
+* If redact-cli is not on your PATH, you can add it temporarily:
 ```shell
 $ PATH=$PATH:/home/`whoami`/.local/bin
 ```